greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/GRANT.html.md

 GRANT INSERT ON mytable TO PUBLIC;
 ```

-Grant all available privileges to role `sally` on the view `topten`.
-Note that while the above will indeed grant all privileges if run by a superuser or the owner of `topten`, when run by someone else it will only grant those permissions for which the granting role has grant options.
+Grant all available privileges to user `manuel` on view `kinds`:

 ```
-GRANT ALL PRIVILEGES ON topten TO sally;
+GRANT ALL PRIVILEGES ON kinds TO manuel;
 ```

+Note that while the above will indeed grant all privileges if run by a superuser or the owner of `kinds`, when run by someone else it will only grant those permissions for which the granting role has grant options.

 Grant membership in role `admins` to user `joe`: